Zaid-Ajaj/the-elmish-book/chapters/commands/http.md

 ### HTTP requests without webpack development server

 The webpack development server is just that: a tool to use *during development*.
-When you compile your F# project with Fable using the command `npm run build`, the compilation generates static files like `bundle.js` inside the `public` directory and that's it, webpack is out of play after compilation has finished.
+When you compile your F# project with Fable using the command `npm run build`, the compilation generates static files like `main.js` inside the `dist` directory and that's it, webpack is out of play after compilation has finished.

 Now if you compile your project and run the `index.html` page directlty in your favorite web browser, it will be *unable* to send HTTP requests giving you the following error: